deniszh/graphite_asap/README.md

 (There is probably an easy interpolation sort of fix for this, just have not implemented it yet)

+## TODO

+No numpy version (probably will be too slow, but worth checking).

-## usage
+## Usage

-In the `graphite-api.yaml` file install this package and then add to the functions list

-    functions:
-        - ... the other functions ...
-        - graphite_asap.functions.ASAPFunctions

-And in your favorite query engine
+Using your favorite query engine

     # attempt to get a vector with 10second steps
     http://xxx/render?target=asap(path.to.metric, '10s')